 Sex after prostate cancer can be deeply satisfying, but it may be different than it was before.

-If your loved one didn’t have any erection problems before treatment, he was probably able to become aroused without any touching or direct stimulation.
-That may change after treatment (scroll all the way towards the bottom for many helpful articles).
+If your loved one did not have any erection problems before treatment, he was probably able to become aroused without any touching or direct stimulation.
+That may change after treatment.
+Scroll down this entire page for links to many helpful articles.

 Try not to get discouraged or give up altogether.
 We can tell you from experience that it helps to keep trying, even if you don't experience the results that you want right away.